Revelation 4 – 5

 O U T L I N E

 Written Within and on the Backside.
 In addition to the outline given in Rev. 1:19, a helpful continuation of that may be taken from Revelation 5:1; "And I saw in the right hand of him that sat on the throne a book written within and on the backside, sealed with seven seals."
 When a sealed scroll is unsealed, it can be gradually unrolled.
-What you see first as the seals are removed is the writing on "the backside".
-Once unrolled, you can read what is written "within".
+What you see first as the seals are removed is the writing on "within".
+Once unrolled, the scroll can be turned over to read what is written "on the backside".
 The Book of Revelation is like that.
 Chapters 6 - 11 give us a chronological sequence under seven seals and seven trumpets that run from the beginning of the prophetic week all the way the appearing and reign of Christ.
-This straightforward sequence is like what is written on the backside of the scroll.
+This straightforward sequence is like what is written within the scroll.
 Then in chapters 12 - 22 we have added details about persons and events that fit within the previously described sequence of events.
-This second section is like what is written on the inside of the scroll.
+This second section is like what is written on the backside of the scroll.
 In fact, the chronological sequence of events can actually be shown to begin with chapter 1 (historical), followed by church history (ch.2-3), followed by a scene in heaven (ch.4-5), after which the seals commence.1

 Prologue: Christ’s Rights to the Inheritance